jcward/virtual-domains/README.md

 # nginx_port_offset=10800  # Change this to start at a different port
 ```

-After changing the port offset, run `--enable-nginx-site` to regenerate the nginx configuration.
+After changing the port offset, run `enable-nginx-site` to regenerate the nginx configuration.

-Disable the nginx feature at any time with `--disable-nginx-site`
+Disable the nginx feature at any time with `disable-nginx-site`

+## Releases

+- virtual-domains_0.1.0.deb - July 7, 2025